joshpetit/reference_parser/README.md

     + [Invalid References](#invalid-references)
 <!-- tocstop -->

-## Installation
-Add `reference_parser: ^1.2.2` to your pubspec.yaml then run pub get in the project directory

 # Usage

 to include the default exports of reference parser add this to your imports: